 If your child ever asks about hard drugs, don’t evade their question – but you can also add that whatever said drug is highly addictive and greatly harms our bodies.
 Some kids on the older end of this scale might occasionally see addiction portrayed in media, and you can use these moments to chat about addiction and what that looks like as well.

-Once your child is between eight and 12 years old, the conversation can become more in depth.
+Once your child is between eight and 12 years old, the conversation can become more in-depth.
 Continue doing and talking about all of the above, such as finding teachable moments in the media and talking about your own coffee, paracetamol, alcohol, etc intake.
-But at this point you can also open up the conversation by asking them what they know already, what they’ve heard elsewhere, and what their thoughts and values are on drugs.
-This gives you an opportunity to correct any misinformation and offer your own values by way of discussion.
+But at this point, you can also open up the conversation by asking them what they know already, what they’ve heard elsewhere, and what their thoughts and values are on drugs.
+This allows you to correct any misinformation and offer your own values by way of discussion.

-At this age too you can open up dialogues about more mature things they might see in the media, such as drug scandals in spots or portrayals of addiction.
-This also provides good opportunities to talk about social consequences of drug taking, as well as the physical.
+At this age too you can open up dialogues about more mature things they might see in the media, such as drug scandals in sports or portrayals of addiction.
+This also provides good opportunities to talk about the social consequences of drug taking, as well as the physical.

 Be clear about your expectations and how you’d like them to behave in situations of drugs and alcohol, as well as your own values.
 However, the conversation shouldn’t be simply ‘don’t do this’, but rather imploring and encouraging teenagers to think about whether they want the consequences that come from drinking and drug taking, especially on their brain.
 You can remind them that the brain is still developing until a person reaches 25, and binge drinking at this age will do a lot of harm.
 At the end of the day you can’t stop them from drinking or taking drugs entirely – so treat them like the adults you want them to become.